logto-io/rfcs/draft/0001-organization.md

 ### 6.1.
 Token request

-OAuth 2.0 defines the [token endpoint](https://www.rfc-editor.org/rfc/rfc6749.html#section-3.2) for requesting access tokens.
+OAuth 2.0 defines the [Token Endpoint](https://www.rfc-editor.org/rfc/rfc6749.html#section-3.2) for requesting access tokens.
 Although it is doable to add more parameters to the existing grants (e.g. [RFC 8707](https://www.rfc-editor.org/rfc/rfc8707.html#name-access-token-request) uses this approach),  it will be more clear to define a new grant type for requesting access tokens for an organization context.

 > The biggest challenge of adding more parameters for this spec is that we need to change the inner OP implementation, but since we are creating an extension out of the traditional specs, there's no reason for the upstream to accept our changes.
 Thus we choose to define a new grant type.